Dennis Rodman: i-Generation Superstars of Wrestling and retirement (2000)

 On July 30, 2000, Rodman competed on the i-Generation Superstars of Wrestling pay-per-view event.
 He fought against i-Generation champion Curt Hennig in an Australian Outback match; Hennig won the match by disqualification.
 Following the match, Rodman refrained from wrestling at the top level and retired.

 Hulk Hogan's Celebrity Championship Wrestling (2008)

 Rodman came out of retirement to appear as a contestant on Hulk Hogan's Celebrity Championship Wrestling, broadcast on CMT.
 Rodman was the winner of the series, defeating other challengers such as Butterbean and Dustin Diamond.

+All Elite Wrestling (2023)

+Rodman made an appearance on the September 2 episode of AEW Collision, where he was confronted by Jeff Jarrett, Jay Lethal, Sonjay Dutt and Satnam Singh.
+During the segment he aligned himself with The Acclaimed and Billy Gunn and accompanied them to the ring the following night during All Out on September 3, 2023.